|

 You can go to just about any stores around Halloween time and you will see many different types of "creme" make up.
 The better quality ones you will find at your party stores and even better yet your Halloween speciality stores.
 These colors are very easy to apply and blend.
 You can use a sponge, fine paint brush, or q-tips to apply.

-You can get a special "injury" or "bruise" set of colors to make realistic colored bruises, cuts & gashes.
+You can get a special "injury" or "bruise" set of colors to make realistic colored bruises, cuts & gashes. (see how to make brusies, cuts & gashes section of this page!)

 You can also get a "flesh" set of colors, these are very useful when applying latex appliances (such as adding horns, latex scars-cuts-gashes-bolts-etc, using liquid latex, fx face wax, etc.) you can use the "flesh" colors to blend the edges to your natural skin tone.